Seize the Day (film)

-Seize the Day is a 1986 American film directed by Fielder Cook.
+Seize the Day is a 1986 American drama film directed by Fielder Cook.
 It stars Robin Williams, Jerry Stiller and Joseph Wiseman, and is based on the novel of the same name by Saul Bellow.
 It was broadcast on the PBS series, Great Performances, in May 1987.

 Plot

 In 1956, after losing his job as a traveling salesman of children's furniture, down-on-his-luck Tommy Wilhelm leaves Massachusetts for New York City.
 He is under financial strain because of the demands of his wife, from whom he is separated.
 He moves into the same hotel that houses his physician father, Dr. Adler, with whom he has a strained relationship.

 Flashbacks show how Tommy moved to Los Angeles, changed his name, and tried to become an actor, which failed.
 His marriage failed, so he left his wife, and is estranged from their two sons.

 In New York, Tommy becomes involved with Dr. Tamkin, an acquaintance of his father, who speculates in the commodities market.
 Tommy agrees to open an account managed by Tamkin on a 50–50 basis, but Tamkin persuades Tommy to put up most of the money.
 When prices decline and Tommy wants to cash in the account, Tamkin urges Tommy to remain calm and seize the day.

 The commodities venture collapses, so Tommy has lost his life savings, and cannot even pay his hotel bill.
 His estranged wife is unsympathetic, and his father refuses to help him or even provide emotional support.
 Tommy tries to find Tamkin, who has vanished.
 He happens on a stranger's funeral, where he cries and is mistaken for a mourner.